• Skip to main content

 These beautiful scallops come perfectly seared and juicy, then served with a bacon lemon butter sauce, with lots of fresh garlic, shallots, and a few red pepper flakes for a little heat.
 Top it all off with basil and chopped parsley for some freshness, and it's truly decadent!

 Looking for more delicious seafood recipes?
-Be sure to try our very popular creamy steak and seafood skillet, these grilled sausage and shrimp skewers, or this keto shrimp and broccoli skillet!
-For something super luxurious, our butter poached lobster and lobster pasta are perfect for you!
+Be sure to try our very popular creamy steak and seafood skillet, these grilled sausage and shrimp skewers, our surf and turf, or this keto shrimp and broccoli skillet!

 Jump to: